 8. Dress Comfortably.

-In order to keep your baby comfortable during a newborn session, we make sure to keep the studio nice and warm.
+To keep your baby comfortable during a newborn session, we make sure to keep the studio nice and warm.
 That means that you may be hot in your normal clothes, especially if we’re doing a session in the middle of winter!
 Dress in loose, comfortable fabrics, and consider short sleeves or even a sleeveless outfit.
 This simple change can help keep you far more comfortable during the session—and a comfortable mom often means a happier baby!

 9. Sit Back, Relax, and Enjoy.

 Your newborn photo session is a great experience.
 It’s not just a wonderful way to capture your baby’s earliest days; it’s also a great time to relax for a little while!
 Your session should be a pleasant experience for both you and your baby.
-When you relax, baby will stay more relaxed, too.
+When you relax, the baby will stay more relaxed, too.
 Sure, there will probably be some unexpected moments along the way—poop and tears at unexpected times—but that’s okay!
 We’re going to have fun and get some great pictures regardless of what happens, so relax and enjoy the session.

 Are you ready to schedule an amazing newborn photo session that will allow you to capture precious memories of your baby’s earliest days?
 Contact me today to set up your session!
-I can’t wait to talk with you about picture ideas, discuss your plans for your baby, and share in these incredible moments with you.
+I can’t wait to talk with you about picture ideas, discuss your plans for your baby, and share these incredible moments with you.